MicrosoftDocs/entra-docs/docs/identity/domain-services/tutorial-create-forest-trust.md

 ### Access resources in the Domain Services forest using on-premises user

-Using the Windows Server VM joined to the Domain Services forest, you can test the scenario where users can access resources hosted in the forest when they authenticate from computers in the on-premises domain with users from the on-premises domain.
-The following examples show you how to create and test various common scenarios.
+From the Windows Server VM joined to the Domain Services forest, you can test scenarios.
+For example, you can test if a user who signs in to the on-premises domain can access resources in the managed domain.
+The following examples cover common test scenarios.

 #### Enable file and printer sharing

 1. Connect to the Windows Server VM joined to the Domain Services forest using [Azure Bastion](/azure/bastion/bastion-overview) and your Domain Services administrator credentials.

+1. Open **Windows Settings**.
-1. Open **Windows Settings**, then search for and select **Network and Sharing Center**.
+1. Search for and select **Network and Sharing Center**.
 1. Choose the option for **Change advanced sharing** settings.
 1. Under the **Domain Profile**, select **Turn on file and printer sharing** and then **Save changes**.
 1. Close **Network and Sharing Center**.